- Why is it important to read to toddlers?

 - Be silly!
 Don’t take reading time too seriously or your child may get bored.
 Make funny voices for the different characters (yes, we mean animal noises too!) and create your own sound effects.
 Brrrrrm! 🚗

 - Dress up!
-Imagine how much they’ll look forward to reading sessions if they know they can dress up as their favorite characters too!
+Imagine how much they’ll look forward to reading sessions if they know they can dress up as their favourite characters too!

 What are the best toddlers’ reading books?

-As parents of toddlers, teaching a two-year-old to read may seem daunting so look to our reading list for simple books that are sure to get them engaging and learning.
+As parents of toddlers, teaching a two-year-old to read may seem daunting so look to our reading list for simple books that are sure to get them engaged and learning.

 The Very Hungry Caterpillar by Eric Carle

-Following the food-loving escapades of everyone’s favorite caterpillar, this book is world-loved and has been ever since it was first published in 1969.
+Following the food-loving escapades of everyone’s favourite caterpillar, this book is world-loved and has been ever since it was first published in 1969.